-1) Perplexity: Figure 6 compares the perplexity of each test set with the contexts learnt by MUC and LDAC.
+Figure 7 compares the perplexity of each test set with the contexts learned by K-means, MUC, and LDAC.
 Each label around the circle indicates the owner ID of a test set.
-From this figure we can see that LDAC always outperforms MUC in terms of perplexity, which concludes that LDAC is more effective for mobile context modeling than MUC.
+From this figure, we can see that the two topic models always outperform K-means and LDAC always outperforms MUC in terms of perplexity, which concludes that LDAC is the most effective method for mobile context modeling.